-Upon receiving notification the CEMC will contact the administrative staff assigned the task of setting up the Emergency Operations Centre.
-The Emergency Operations Centre will be set up and operational within one hour of activation.
-The CEMC will supervise the set up and ensure operational viability.
+Upon receiving notification, the CEMC will contact the administrative staff assigned the task of setting up the Emergency Operations Centre.
+The Emergency Operations Centre

-Upon arrival at the Emergency Operations Center, each Emergency Control Group member/designate will;
+Upon arrival at the Emergency Operations Center, each Emergency Control Group member/designate will:

 - a.
 Sign In - b.
 Check telephone/communications devices. - c.
 Open personal log. - d.
 Contact his or her department and obtain a status report. - e.
 Participate in the initial briefing. - f.
 Participate in planning initial response/decision making process. - g.
 Pass Emergency Control Group decisions on to their departments and/or areas of responsibility. - h.
 Continue participation in the EOC Operations Cycle.